No evidence of Indian cos circumventing sanctions on Russia: US official | Headlines

 He said Indian consumers are paying a lot more for energy than they ought to.

-Adeyemo is scheduled to visit New Delhi as well after spending two days in the financial capital.
+Adeyemo is scheduled to visit New Delhi, after spending two days in the financial capital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)